Version 5, valid from 24th October 2022

 Protection of privacy

 The Impol Group hereby undertakes to protect the confidentiality of the personal data of the website’s users.
-Data collected shall be applied exclusively for purposes pertaining to improving the application of the website and for purposes as submitted by the website’s users.
+Data collected shall be applied exclusively for improving the website’s application and for purposes submitted by the website’s users.
 Personal data and contact information shall not be applied for any other purposes and shall not be disclosed to any third party without the explicit consent of the website’s users.

-The Impol Group shall do everything in its power to protect your personal data from any kind of violation or abuse.
+The Impol Group shall do everything to protect your personal data from any violation or abuse.

 in accordance with Regulation (EU) 2016/679 of the European Parliament on personal data protection (hereinafter referred to as Regulation)

-This notice contains information on how your data, obtained through our website, are being processed.
+This notice contains information on how your data, obtained through our website, are processed.

-You may revoke your consent at any time, and you may exercise other rights you are entitled to as an individual whom personal data refers to.
+You may revoke your consent at any time and exercise other rights you are entitled to as an individual whom personal data refers to.

-We appreciate the trust you have shown us by entrusting us with your personal data, for this reason we as the data controller and our business partners undertake to keep all of your personal data in a safe place and appropriately protect them in accordance with applicable regulations.
-We will use the data you have entrusted us with exclusively for purposes specified in this document and in no case they will be shared with unauthorised persons.
-You personal data may be processed for other purposes only upon receiving your express consent.
-In this case you will always have the right to revoke your consent, of which you will be notified already when providing such consent.
+We appreciate the trust you have shown us by entrusting us with your personal data.
+For this reason, as the data controller and our business partners, we undertake to keep all of your personal data in a safe place and appropriately protect them in accordance with applicable regulations.
+We will use the data you have entrusted us with exclusively for purposes specified in this document, and in no case will they be shared with unauthorized persons.
+Your personal data may be processed for other purposes only upon receiving your express consent.
+In this case, you will always have the right to revoke your consent, of which you will be notified when providing such consent.

 1.1 Processing of personal data

 Specific processing of personal data may also be reassigned to other processors.
-Every processor is committed to protect personal data in accordance with the Regulation and applicable .
+Every processor is committed to protecting personal data in accordance with the Regulation and applicable law.

 1.2 Your rights

-Please read you rights as an individual whom personal data refer to, in accordance with the General Data Protection Regulation Regulation).
+Please read your rights as an individual whom personal data refer to, in accordance with the General Data Protection Regulation ).
 In accordance with the Regulation and under the conditions specified therein, you have the following rights: